 - Visit a Job Fair before your senior year to begin networking and planning your strategy

 - Network with companies when they visit campus and build your contacts

 - Get involved and seek leadership roles – student groups, athletics, volunteer/community opportunities, band, etc. – this can make a difference to an employer

-- Read the Career Services page in the @COE e-mail newsletter to stay up to date on the latest engineering career news and upcoming events
+- Read the Center for Career Development page in the @COE e-mail newsletter to stay up to date on the latest engineering career news and upcoming events

 - Practice for interviews – never wait until the night before to start preparing